Bank Statement to CSV: A Bookkeeper's Guide

 - Repeat per month and per account, then categorize.

 Because each month is balance-checked, you catch a bad extraction immediately instead of discovering it during reconciliation weeks later.
+(Why this balance check matters more than any accuracy claim.)

 Handling multiple accounts and credit cards